CharlieMallon/milestoneThree/README.md

     #### Description:

     The instruction will pop up on fist opening the application.
 Instructions will indicate how to use the application.
 The instructions will be accessible through a 'help' button

-    #### User Story 4
+    #### User Story 6

-    As a returning user, I want to see my To Do's/Tallies.
+    As a returning user, I want to see my To Do list.

     #### Acceptance Criteria

-    -   The user will have a log on with there To Do's / Tally's stored
+    -   The user will have a log on to see their To Do list stored
+    -   The user will be able to log off.
     -   The user will have the option to delete the account and associated data.

     #### Description:

-    The user will be prompted to log on to the application to see there to do list, tally's and rewards.
+    The user will be prompted to log on to the application to see there to do list.

-    #### User Story 5
+    #### User Story 7

     As a user, I want give feedback on this application.